Create DB and manage accounts through MySQL stored procedure

 Check the procedure creation

-To view the created procedure, follow these steps:
+To view the created procedure:

 1. Among the DB lists that are output after you run the show databases; commands, access Ambari DB with the following commands: